Do I Need a Lawyer for a Desk Appearance Ticket (DAT) in NYC?

 - The person is charged with an offense where the court can suspend his license (DUI)

-What Should I Do After I Get a Desk Appearance Ticket?
+Should I Hire a Lawyer for a Desk Appearance Ticket?

-Because of the seriousness of criminal court, you are entitled to a lawyer for your case.
+Because criminal court is serious, you are entitled to a lawyer for your case.
 In fact, if you can’t afford a lawyer, the judge will assign a public defender to you on your first court date so that your rights are protected.
-Although most public defenders are very capable and hard-working lawyers, hiring a private attorney for your desk appearance ticket has several distinct advantages.
+Although most public defenders are very capable and hard-working lawyers, hiring a private attorney for your Desk Appearance Ticket has several distinct advantages.

 For instance, let’s say you are charged with assault.
 The incident happened at a bar, and you know that you were just defending yourself because the alleged victim was the initial aggressor.
 The bar has video surveillance, but the system is set to only last for two weeks because the cameras are always recording over older data on its flash drive.
 Although it is not your public defender’s fault, by the time he or she gets your case, it could be too late to get that video footage.
 On the other hand, a private attorney could immediately send out an investigator to get the video footage and serve legal subpoenas (if needed) to secure that footage.